Menu

 Talc is a mineral that companies have added to products since the 1800s.
 It is commonly used in personal care products, such as cosmetics and baby powder.
 In recent decades, asbestos contamination of talc has been a concern.

-Talc itself is safe, but it occurs alongside asbestos.
+Talc itself is generally considered safe, but it often occurs alongside asbestos.
 During mining, it is difficult to separate the two minerals.
 As a result, talc mine workers risk exposure.
 Agencies have also tested many talc products and found ongoing asbestos contamination.
-This puts consumers of these products at risk of asbestos exposure.
+This puts consumers of these products in danger of asbestos exposure as well.

-Asbestos mines that may have exposed mine workers include:
+Asbestos mines that may have exposed miners include:

 • A.E.
 Berrong property